devCU/IPS-4.3-BitTracker/README.md

 - 05/24/18 entered Beta 2
     - Upgrading for 4.3x compatibility
     - Refactoring front module and controllers for better organization and expandability
-    - Making sure everything fills it purpose and is tied together for Beta 3 full testing
+    - Making sure everything fills it purpose and is tied together for Beta 3 internal testing

 - 02/11/18 finally got around to working on this